Nestlé pension benefits in Switzerland

 Assets allocation

-Interest payments on retirement savings capital 1.0% 4.0%
+Interest rate on retirement savings accounts 1.0% 4.5%

 Evolution funding ratio